pyun96/recursive-action-scanner/README.md

 # Recursive Action Scanner

 A GitHub Action and CLI tool that recursively scans GitHub Actions and their dependencies.
-It can analyze Pull Request changes (markdown files and workflow files), specific commits, individual actions, or entire repositories to discover and map all recursive dependencies.
+It can analyze Pull Request changes (markdown files, workflow files, and terraform files), specific commits, individual actions, or entire repositories to discover and map all recursive dependencies.

 ## Features